HL7/davinci-ecdx/input/pagecontent/signatures.md

    -  `Signature.when`  - System timestamp when signature created
    -  `Signature.who`  -  Reference or identifier of the organization or practitioner who signed the Bundle
    -  `Signature.data`  - base64 encoded JWS
-8. Send data to consumer:
+8. Send data to the consumer:
-   1. For direct queries, the searchset Bundle is returned directly as the payload.
+   1. For direct queries, the search set Bundle is returned directly as the payload.
-   2. For Task based requests and Attachments, the  document Bundle is used
+   2. For Task-based requests and Attachments, the  document Bundle is used

 ##### Receiver/Validation Steps

 The following steps outline the process for verifying the Signature on a Bundle.

 1. Retrieve and store the Bundle:
-   1. For direct queries, the searchset Bundle is this payload response.
+   1. For direct queries, the search set Bundle is this payload response.
-   2. For Task based requests the completed `Task.output`  is either:
+   2. For Task-based requests the completed `Task.output`  is either:
       -  a contained FHIR document and must first be 'decontained'
       -   a reference to a FHIR document and must be fetched from the referenced endpoint.
    3. For Attachments a FHIR Document is submitted in the operation payload.
 1. Remove the `Bundle.signature` element from the Bundle resource.
 1. Canonicalize the Bundle resource.
-1. Transform the canonicalize Bundle to a base64-url format.
+1. Transform the canonicalized Bundle to a base64-url format.
 1. Get the base64 encoded JWS  from the `Bundle.signature.data`  element
 1. Base64 decode the encoded JWS
 1. Insert the base64 encoded Bundle into the JWS payload element.
-1. Obtain public Key from the first certificate in JWS header `"x5c"` key
+1. Obtain the public key from the first certificate in the JWS header `"x5c"` key
     - base64 decode the key value
     - Use the "Subject Public Key Info"
-1. Verify Issuer, Validity Dates, Subject, and KeyUsage of certificate,
+1. Verify Issuer, Validity Dates, Subject, and KeyUsage of the certificate,
 1. Validate the JWS using the public key or the X.509 Certificate

 ##### Step-by-Step Examples

-Although [*self-signed* certificates] are used for the purpose of these examples, they are not recommended for production systems.
+Although [*self-signed* certificates] are used for these examples, they are not recommended for production systems.
 {:.bg-warning}

 In these examples, a detached JWS signature is created using a signer's private key and self-signed certificate.
 The `Bundle.signature` element is added to the Bundle with the base64 encoded JWS Signature as the `signature.data` property value.

 - [Signed SearchSet Bundle Example]

-  The Searchset level signatures occurs when performing direct queries where signatures are required on the returned results.
-In this case the digital signature represents a system-level attestation by the sending organization that they are the source of the information.
+FHIR search-set bundle signatures occur when performing direct queries where signatures are required on the returned results.
+In this case, the digital signature represents a system-level attestation by the sending organization that they are the source of the information.

 - [Signed Document Bundle Example]

-  The Document level signatures occurs when performing Task based requests or Attachments transactions where signatures are required and the returned results are individual FHIR resources (in other words, not CCDA, CCDA on FHIR or other binary formats referenced by DocumentReference).
+FHIR document bundle signatures occur when performing Task-based requests or Attachment transactions where signatures are required and the returned results are individual FHIR resources (in other words, not CCDA, CCDA on FHIR, or other binary formats referenced by DocumentReference).
 In this case, the digital signature represents a practitioner attesting that the information is true and accurate.

 ---